-The very thin face also aids in pushing the ball as fast as it can go, while the Jailbreak bars help to steady the whole thing.
+The very thin face also aids in pushing the ball as fast as possible, while the Jailbreak bars help to steady the whole thing.

-If you want maximum distance from a lightweight driver, this is the driver for you.
-While it lacks the shot shapeability of our other entries, the Epic Speed will get you as far as you want to go on the fairway.
+This is the driver for you if you want maximum distance from a lightweight driver.
+While it lacks the shot shape ability of our other entries, the Epic Speed will get you as far as you want to go on the fairway.

-The Epic Speed is available in lofts of 9, 10.5, and 12 degrees, with shafts from Project X Cypher and Project X HZRDUS Smoke, and a grip from Golf Pride Tour Velvet align.
+The Epic Speed is available in 9, 10.5, and 12 degrees lofts, with shafts from Project X Cypher and Project X HZRDUS Smoke and a grip from Golf Pride Tour Velvet, align.

 - Produces amazingly straight strokes